At least 49 people died Tuesday, opposition group says

 While United Nations diplomats reiterated their denunciations of the Syrian regime for the mounting bloodshed, residents wondered what lay ahead.

-"Everyone we've been talking to ... believes that the country is heading toward, or already is in, a full-blown war, and recovering from that is going to be incredibly challenging," said CNN's Arwa Damon, who reported from inside Syria on Tuesday.
+“Everyone we’ve been talking to … believes that the country is heading towards, or already is in, a full-blown war, and recovering from that is going to be incredibly challenging,” said CNN’s Arwa Damon, who reported from inside Syria early Tuesday.

-She spoke from an opposition safe house.
-CNN is not disclosing her location because of concerns for her safety.
+She spoke from an opposition safe house, describing a near constant flow of people and information.
+CNN is not disclosing her exact location because of concerns for her safety.